-COLUMBUS, OH — OCTOBER 19: Ohio Republican nominee for U.S. Senate J.D.
-Vance speaks to supporters at a campaign event, October 19, 2022, at the Franklin County GOP headquarters in Columbus, Ohio.
+Ohio Republican U.S. Sen. J.D.
+Vance.
 (Photo by Graham Stokes for Ohio Capital Journal.
 Republish photo only with original story.)

 Republican J.D.
 Vance has won the race to succeed Republican Rob Portman representing Ohio in the U.S. Senate.
 The open seat and the stakes of Senate control fueled a race that gained national attention.